jasperf/vue-projects/README.md

 This type of data binding using ```v-model``` is for input fields and text areas only.
 For binding of classes and styles ```v-bind``` is used.

+## Components with Message
+Working with a component here in more detail using the properties:prop, extended template details as well as a method to show or hide a message block.
+Bulma is used here it befing Jeffrey Way,s favorite CSS framework.
 ## ES6
 Basic ES6 (EMCA2015) example using ES6 Syntax and Babel to convert it to regular JavaScript which use can use cross-browser.